DariuszDyrda/TopCitiesProject/README.md

 ### Other tools:

 * React (with Hooks)
-* Redux with Redux-persist - for keeping input value persistant and also for global error handling
+* Redux with Redux-persist - for keeping input value persistent and also for global error handling
 * Lodash - for handling diacritical chars
 * Downshift - autocomplete functionality
-* i18n-iso-countries - for converting input country into ISO code while making API request
+* i18n-iso-countries - for converting input country into ISO code while making an API request
 * Axios
 * Material UI